abhay-lgtm/Serene/README.md

 Backend (if applicable): Node.js / Express / Firebase (depending on your team’s setup)

-Other: GitHub for collaboration, AI-assisted UI design
+Other: GitHub for collaboration, AI-assisted UI design.